Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 ```

 ### Use case 1: average of a list
-Imagine we have a lot of lists of grades for which we want to compute the average.
+Imagine we have a list grades for which we want to compute the average.
 Here is the code I would use without a function.
 ```python
 grades_1 = [12, 15, 10, 17]